UnConference: Beyond the Playground: Advancing Racial Equity in Play

 SPEAKER: Trying Together Policy Team

 Play is the “work of early childhood” and an avenue for learning at all ages.
 Children authentically learn cognitive, emotional, physical, and social skills through play.
 Play is how children make sense of the world around them.
-Children deserve joyful, playful learning experiences and their mental health and wellbeing depends on it.
+Children deserve joyful, playful learning experiences and their mental health and wellbeing depend on it.

 This workshop will explore play equity and access in schools and communities.
-Participants will gain insight into the current research on the benefits of play-based learning, and they will learn how to track school and state policy that may impact their children’s play experiences.
+Participants will gain insight into the current research on the benefits of play-based learning, and they will learn how to track school and state policies that may impact their children’s play experiences.

 Participants will also receive access to the forthcoming Play Advocacy Toolkit to support them in their play advocacy beyond the workshop.
-Participants will be asked to share their experiences and ideas around supporting playful learning in early childhood in order to inform the completed toolkit and will work together to create actionable advocacy takeaways.
+Participants will be asked to share their experiences and ideas around supporting playful learning in early childhood to inform the completed toolkit and will work together to create actionable advocacy takeaways.

 Risk & Play